Derry Journal Newspapers

-Derry Journal Newspapers (formerly Local Press Ltd) is owned by JPIMedia.
+Derry Journal Newspapers (formerly Local Press Ltd) is owned by National World.
 Derry Journal Newspapers owns 4 local newspapers in Northern Ireland.
 The 4 titles are the Derry Journal, the Sunday Journal, City News (free title) and Foyle News (free title).
 The company is based on the corner of Pennyburn Pass and Duncreggan Road, Derry.

 History

 In 1772, Derry Journal was launched and remained the sole title until the 1990s.